codewithnadeem14502/MERN-BOOKS/README.md

 <h2>🍰 Contribution Guidelines:</h2>

-If you'd like to contribute to TimeSlicer please follow these steps:
+If you'd like to contribute to Books please follow these steps:
 1)Fork the repository.
 2)Create a new branch for your feature or bug fix.
 3)Make your changes and submit a pull request.